Pragith/pragith/pragith-net/app/content/blog/2025/2025-04-10-mcp-protocol-standardization.md

 This allows us to treat tools as microservices.
 The AI doesn't need to know *how* to call the API; it just asks the MCP server "What can you do?" and "Please do this."

 It is the final abstraction layer needed to make agents portable.

+## What I Would Standardize Next

+I would standardize error formats and rate-limit headers.
+If every MCP server reports errors differently, you lose the portability you were trying to gain.

+The protocol is the easy part.
+Operational consistency is the hard part.